-Also notice that the 310 shake provides “DL alpha tocopherol.”
+Also, notice that the 310 shake provides “DL alpha-tocopherol.”
 The letters D and L refer to different forms of vitamin E. The D is the natural form while the L is the synthetic form of the vitamin.

 We absorb the D version (natural) of vitamin E better than the L version (synthetic).
 The 310 Shake provides a mixture of both.
 Many supplements do this also.

-I was a little surprised to see that the 310 Shake had more sodium than potassium.
+I was surprised to see that the 310 Shake had more sodium than potassium.
 The shake isn't providing much sodium (only 5% Daily Value).
 If you mix the shake with fruit, this will increase the potassium content.
 Potassium is good because it can help reduce blood pressure.

 310 Shake Sweeteners

-From the ingredients table above we can see stevia leaf extract listed.
+From the ingredients table above we see stevia leaf extract listed.
 I believe this, along with monk fruit contributes to the sweeteners in the shake.